Speech Synthesis From Continuous Features Using Per-Token Latent Diffusion: Related Work

 \section{Related Work}

-\paragraph{Zero-Shot TTS} Inspired by the success of in-context learning, there has been great interest in text-to-speech (TTS) systems that can generalize to unseen speakers during inference.
-This task is commonly known as zero-shot TTS, and provides many benefits due to its flexibility and increased quality~\citep{VALLE}.
-Zero-shot TTS systems, including \method, typically formulate the problem as a language modeling task, containing text and audio tokens.
-Such methods make use of a speaker prompt -- a short recording from the target speaker -- and synthesize the text according to the prompt \citep{Voicebox,NaturalSpeech2,BaseTTS, peng2024voicecraft}.
+\newpara{Zero-Shot TTS.} Inspired by the success of in-context learning, there has been significant interest in zero-shot \ac{TTS} systems that generalize to unseen speakers during inference, offering flexibility and improved quality~\cite{VALLE}.
+Zero-shot TTS methods typically formulate the task as language modeling over text and audio tokens, leveraging short speaker prompts to synthesize speech aligned with the target speaker’s voice characteristics~\cite{Voicebox,NaturalSpeech2,BaseTTS,peng2024voicecraft}.
+Our method follows this paradigm but operates directly over continuous speech representations.